mustaphaz/study-java-ocp/docs/exam-notes/05-java-stream-api.md

 - Stream.count() returns long.
 - `Arrays.asList("a", "b").parallelStream().reduce("_", (String::concat));`
 Since we are creating a parallel stream, it is possible for both the elements of the stream to be processed by two different threads.
 In this case, the identity argument will be used to reduce both the elements.
-Thus, it will print _a_b.
+Thus, it will print `_a_b`.
-It is also possible that the result of the first reduction ( _a ) is reduced further using the second element (b).
+It is also possible that the result of the first reduction (`_a`) is reduced further using the second element (`b`).
 In this case, it will print _ab.
 Even though the elements may be processed out of order individualy in different threads, the final output will be produced by joining the individual reduction results in the same order.
 Thus, the output can never have b before a.